cdap-guides/cdap-flow-guide/README.rst

 =====================================
-Real Time Data Processing with a Flow
+Real-time Data Processing with a Flow
 =====================================

-In this guide you will learn how to process data in real time with the Cask Data Application Platform (CDAP).
+In this guide you will learn how to process data in real-time with the Cask Data Application Platform (CDAP).
-You will also learn how easy it is to scale out real time data processing applications on CDAP.
+You will also learn how easy it is to scale out real-time data processing applications on CDAP.

 What You Will Build
 ===================